QuentinMaz/MDPFuzz_Replicability_Study_Artifact/replication/README.md

 - Compute the results of Figure 5 (sensibility to $\tau$) with `python compute_and_plot_rq3_tau.py`.
 The figure is saved as `rq3_tau.png` and the data in `results_rq3/`.
 - Compute the results of Figure 6 (sensibility to $K$ and $\gamma$) with `python compute_and_plot_rq3.py`.
 The figure is saved as `rq3.png` and the data in `results_rq3/`.

+### Fault Distribution Analysis

+Project the faults in 2D with TSNE with `python compute_and_plot_fault_analysis.py`.
+The figure is saved as `fault_distribution.png`.

 All the `compute_*.py` scripts mentioned above account for the potential miss of data for *CARLA*.
-If you using the container, don't forget to copy the results to your local system with:
+If you are using the container, don't forget to copy the results to your local system with:
 ```
 cp rq2_fault.png /output
 cp rq2_time.png /output
 cp rq3_tau.png /output
 cp rq3.png /output
+cp fault_distribution.png /output
 ```